freenas/freenas-docs/userguide/system.rst

 Clicking |ui-options| for an entry shows these configuration buttons:
+#ifdef comment
+Edit is changing to View to reflect the current state of Certificates Docs needs to be updated once the change is made.
+#endif comment

 * **Edit:** use this option to view the contents of an existing :guilabel:`Certificate`, :guilabel:`Private Key`, or to edit the